HL7/smart-app-launch/spec/conformance/index.md

 * basic launch context (patient, encounter, banner, style)
 * permission for single-patient apps, user-level apps, and refresh tokens

-## Publishing a set of Capabilities
+## FHIR Authorization Endpoint and Capabilities Discovery

-A SMART on FHIR server can convey its capabilities to app developers by listing a set of the capabilities described below.
-This can be published out of band, or it can be conveyed as part of a server's FHIR `CapabilityStatement` using an extension on `CapabilityStatement.rest.security` (when using this specification with FHIR DSTU2, the `CapabilityStatement` is named `Conformance`).
-For example, a server can publish its support for Core SMART on FHIR Support by including: [Core Capabilities](core-set/index.html)
+A SMART on FHIR server can convey its FHIR authorization endpoints and capabilities to app developers by exposing them as a [Well-Known Uniform Resource Identifiers (URIs)][well-known] JSON file.

+A server can publish its support for Core SMART on FHIR Support by including the [Core Capabilities](core-set/index.html), and the [Capability Sets](capability-sets/index.html) can be determined from this file as well.

 ## Specific Capabilities (by category)